treystr/bdi-web/src/content/initiatives/local-business-surveys.md

    Use the survey as a bridge to open authentic discussions with local business owners — listening to their challenges before introducing Bitcoin as a potential solution.

 2. **Understand Local Business Needs**
-   Identify the most common challenges DC small businesses face with customer payments — such as high fees, delayed payouts, or chargebacks.
+   Identify the most common challenges DC local businesses face with customer payments — such as high fees, delayed payouts, or chargebacks.

 3. **Measure Awareness and Familiarity**
    Assess how well business owners currently understand Bitcoin, from basic awareness to active use or interest in accepting it as payment.